Send and receive – June 18

 Lighthouse, BN1 4AJ

 Artists Anton Kats and Maia Urstad invite you to hear and share different ways of working with radio - as tools for communication, platforms for programming and opportunities for listening and connecting to each other.
-They will be joined by Nats Spada, Solmaz Aslan and Olivia Melkonian from youth-led radio station Platform B.
+They will be joined by Nats Spada, Solmaz Aslan and Olivia Melkonian from youth-led radio station Platform B, and Sue Davis and Kim Newland from the Mid Sussex Amateur Radio Society.

 Doors and bar open: 6pm